Soulghost/iblessing/README.md

 - [x] Objective-C class realizing and parsing
 - [x] Scanners making dynamic analysis for arm64 assembly code and find key information or attack surface
 - [x] Scanners using unicorn to partially simulate Mach-O arm64 code execution and find some features
-- [x] Generators that can provide secondary processing on scanner's report to start a query server, or generate script for IDA.
+- [x] Generators that can provide secondary processing on scanner's report to start a query server, or generate script for IDA
+- [ ] objc_msgSend sub functions analysis
 - [ ] Diagnostic logs
 - [ ] Tests
 - [ ] More flexible scanner infrastructure for new scanner plugins